Leuchtfeuer/typo3-secure-downloads/README.md

 ### Outdated Versions

+For the following versions no more free bug fixes and new features will be provided by the authors:

 | Extension Version | TYPO3 v9 | TYPO3 v8 | TYPO3 v7 | TYPO3 v6.2 | TYPO3 v4.5 |
 | ----------------- | -------- | -------- | -------- | ---------- | ---------- |
 | 3.x               | x        | x        | -        | -          | -          |